 The thumbnails view button to the left of the details view button selects thumbnails view, in which assets are represented in the Browser by icons rather than text.
-The arrow alongside the button opens a popup checklist on which you can choose additional data to be shown with each icon.
+The arrow alongside the button opens a pop-up checklist on which you can choose additional data to be shown with each icon.
 The options are Rating, Stereoscopic, Information, Correction, Collection, Tag, Used Media, Caption and Shortcut.

-At the bottom center of most asset icons a preview button, a standard triangular play icon enclosed in a square, is displayed when the mouse pointer is over the asset.
-In the compact version of the Library (as seen in the project editors and some media editors), the preview is shown on the Source tab of the embedded Player.
-In the Main Library, the Player occupies a floating, resizable window.
-See "The Library preview" on page 40 for more information.
+At the bottom center of most asset icons a preview button, a standard triangular play icon, is displayed when the mouse pointer is over the asset.
+The preview is shown on the Source tab of the Player panel.